manuel-valles/microservices-node/README.md

   - Check first for the container id: `$ docker ps`
   - `$ docker stop e8` (You can use just the first few characters of it)

-- **Dockerfiler** is a file to specify how Docker should package your application.
+- **Dockerfile** is a file to specify how Docker should package your application.
   - `FROM ` base container;
   - `COPY . /{sourceFolder}` copy everything in the current directory to the source folder;
   - `WORKDIR /{sourceFolder}` all the commands will run inside this sourced folder;